News Explorer

 Reading settings Description macOS iOS tvOS

-Default primary view
+Default article view

 Manual Reader view